johnmillner/money-bunny/README.md

 # Code/Testing In Progress - Don't trust your money with this yet :)

 # Money Bunny
-This is a day trading stock scanner and robo-trader that searching all US stocks and attempts to find stocks with a good risk-reward ratio and that are at the start of an upward trend.
+This is a day trading stock scanner and robo-trader that searches all US stocks and attempts to find stocks with a good risk-reward ratio and that are at the start of an upward trend.

 # Configuration